Robert Atherton (civil servant): Legal publications

-His son, Edward took over the Mayfield estate, which remained in family hands until it was sold in 1907.

-Family
+Family background

-Atherton was born into an influential Lancashire family, associated with both the Atlantic slave trade and the triangular trade.
-His grandfather John Atherton had served as the High Sheriff of Lancashire in 1780.
-His early years were spent at Walton Hall, Liverpool, followed by Street Court, Herefordshire.
+Atherton was born into an influential Lancashire family with connections to both the Atlantic slave trade and the wider triangular trade.

+His grandfather, John Atherton, served as High Sheriff of Lancashire in 1780.
+Atherton spent his early years at Walton Hall in Liverpool before later residing at Street Court in Herefordshire.

-His Cambridge educated father was a serving officer in the court of King George III, and for many years was the Personal aide-de-camp (A.D.C) to the monarch.
-His father had a distinguished military career and had been taken as a prisoner of war during the French Directory, and subsequently released on parole in Valenciennes during 1796.
-His father had elevated his own social standing, by marrying into the Mitford family, who were of ancient noble ancestry.
-His parents married in St John the Baptist Church, Newcastle upon Tyne in 1796, although some sources suggest they took their nuptials in France.
+Atherton’s Cambridge-educated father served in the court of King George III and for many years acted as the monarch’s personal aide-de-camp (A.D.C.).
+He enjoyed a distinguished military career, during which he was captured as a prisoner of war under the French Directory and later released on parole at Valenciennes in 1796.
+His social standing was further enhanced through his marriage into the ancient and noble Mitford family.
+Atherton’s parents were married in 1796 at St John the Baptist Church in Newcastle upon Tyne, although some accounts suggest the ceremony may have taken place in France.

 His maternal aunt, Lewis Tabitha Mitford (1782–1859), was married to Prideaux John Selby, an ornithologist, botanist and natural history artist.
 His maternal uncle was Rear Admiral Robert Mitford (1781-1870), an ornithological engraver.
 His cousin was Robert Mitford (1782-1836), a colonial official in Bengal for the East India Company from 1816 to 1828.
 He was a cousin to Mary Russell Mitford.

-Aspects of Atherton’s schooling are unknown, or his life in England, prior to serving onboard HMS Larne from 1824 to 1825.
-His youngest brother George Nugent Atherton died in an ice skating accident in Kensington Gardens, London on 15 February 1827.

-During 1828, his brother Lt Bertram Mitford Atherton toured Southern France with Commander Edwin Felix RN.
-Six years later, his sister, Marianne went on to marry a family friend, Commander Edwin Felix.
-Her son, Robert Atherton Edwin became a renowned meteorologist and weather forecaster in New Zealand.
+In 1828, Atherton’s elder brother, Lieutenant Bertram Mitford Atherton, toured southern France with Commander Edwin Felix of the Royal Navy.
+Six years later, Atherton’s sister Marianne married the same family friend, Commander Edwin Felix.
+Their son, Robert Atherton Edwin, later became a renowned meteorologist and weather forecaster in New Zealand.